jonysays/commands/README.md

 !respect|Please do not comment on any character's physical appearance.
 Feel free to clown them for their actions (within limits) but please don't be disrespectful!
 !riot|get Jony's Riot tag
 !scream|See how many times Jony has peaked the mic in the current game!
 Mods can use add/set/message to customize.
 !seltzer, !seltzee, !seltzers|Home of the "!seltzer" command!
-Usage: "!seltzer <optional username>" to get your count, "!seltzer rank <optional username>" to get your rank amongst others, "!seltzer top <optional 1-20>" to get the top seltzer holders!
+Usage: "!seltzer {optional username}" to get your count, "!seltzer rank {optional username}" to get your rank amongst others, "!seltzer top {optional 1-20}" to get the top seltzer holders!
 !slay|slay
 !sleep|we love sleep
 !socials|https://www.tiktok.com/@jonysays - Tiktok https://youtube.com/jonysays - Youtube https://instagram.com/jonysays - Instagram https://www.threads.net/@jonysays - Threads https://twitter.com/jonysays - Twitter https://discord.gg/zRrYguGtHN - Discord
 !song|get the song title and artist for the current song playing !specs|see Jony's PC specs
 !squidward|an honest testimonial
 !stan|if it only has 1 fan, that is you.
-Usage: "!stan <anything>" !sterling, !sterlong, !storling, !storlong|Get a random Sterling quote!
-Usage: "!sterling <optional number>" to get a random or specific quote.
+Usage: "!stan {anything}" !sterling, !sterlong, !storling, !storlong|Get a random Sterling quote!
+Usage: "!sterling {optional number}" to get a random or specific quote.
 !tableflip|
 !tempc, !ftoc|
 !tempf, !ctof|